 - Your trademark

-In the case of your domain, let’s go to GoDaddy and check for your business name.
-The three business names I analyzed before are available, so that’s a great start!
+In the case of your domain, head to GoDaddy, and check for your business name.
+The three business names I analyzed before are available, so that’s a great start.

 Make sure to pick a .com.
-While other top-level domains (TLDs) like .co and .net can work, .com’s are the most common in people’s mind.
+While other top-level domains (TLDs) like .co and .net can work, .com’s are the most common in people’s minds.

 Then, you have to register your business name for your main social media accounts: Facebook, Twitter, and LinkedIn.
-In Facebook, for example, I was able to find the account for Squat Champion.
+On Facebook, for example, I was able to find the account for Squat Champion.

 If you can’t find the exact names, then once again, add a prefix or suffix like the ones shown before.